thaocad/PRS-on-SPARK/README.md

 + spark-2.0.0 +
 + Pyhon 2.7

+Instruction of installing Spark can be found [here](https://www.santoshsrinivas.com/installing-apache-spark-on-ubuntu-16-04/)

 ## What the pipeline does:
 + Calculate PRS from a genotype file (in .gen or .vcf format) and a GWAS file
+## What it cannot do :
++ Performs quality control of genotype data

 ## Command-line script PRS_run.py
 ### Parameters